lhuang-pvamu/Parallel-Computing-Code/Python/ReadMe.md

 ![Navigator](Env/import.png)

 - Choose the environment.yml file in the Python/Env folder and start importing your enviornment.
+It may take a few minutes to complete the importing and installation of these packages.

 ![Navigator](Env/env-selection.png)